Far-right politics in Israel: Revisionist Maximalism

-Lehi (founded 1940)
+Lehi

 The hand represents the Lehi salute, with only two raised fingers on the right hand to represent the "If I forget thee / O Jerusalem...may my right hand forget its skill" (Ps.
 137:5) pledge.
 The acronym "Lehi" is written below the hand.

 The Lehi, also known as the Stern Gang, was a Revisionist Zionist militant group, founded by Avraham Stern in Mandatory Palestine in 1940.
 The group split from the Irgun, and sought a similar alliance with Fascist Italy.
 Lehi also believed that Nazi Germany was less of an enemy of the Jews than Britain was, and attempted to form an alliance with the Nazis, proposing a Jewish state based on "nationalist and totalitarian principles, and linked to the German Reich by an alliance".
 Avraham Stern, then commander of the Lehi, objected to the White Paper of 1939, British plans to restrict Jewish immigration and Jewish land purchase in Palestine, and proposed the creation of a binational Jewish-Arab Palestine. calling for an armed struggle against the British instead.

 History in Israel

-1948-1967
+1948–1967

 Far right activity in the early years of the State of Israel was partly inspired by the legacy of the British mandate.
 In 1948, Irgun and Lehi refused to disband and challenged the authority of the Israeli government under David Ben-Gurion.
 In 1951, a failed attempt to blow up the Knesset was made by an extreme Jewish organization that advocated Halakha-based state.